awsdocs/aws-cloudformation-user-guide/doc_source/updating.stacks.walkthrough.md

 ## Availability and impact considerations<a name="update.walkthrough.impact"></a>

 Different properties have different impacts on the resources in the stack\.
-You can use AWS CloudFormation to update any property; however, before you make any changes, you should consider these questions:
+You can use CloudFormation to update any property; however, before you make any changes, you should consider these questions:

 1. How does the update affect the resource itself?
 For example, updating an alarm threshold will render the alarm inactive during the update\.
 As we have seen, changing the instance type requires that the instance be stopped and restarted\.
 AWS CloudFormation uses the update or modify actions for the underlying resources to make changes to resources\.
 To understand the impact of updates, you should check the documentation for the specific resources\.